zlpton/ZehuaLiu.github.io/_pages/about.md

 I now serve as the Editor-in-Chief Assistant of [IEEE Communications Surveys and Tutorials](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739) (IEEE COMST).
 In 2021, the impact factor of IEEE COMST reached 33.84, which is the highest one in all IEEE journals/magazines.
 To further promote IEEE COMST, I am helping to run some social accounts, including Linkedin (@IEEE Communications Surveys And Tutorials), Twitter (@IEEECOMST), and WeChat Account (@IEEECOMST).
 Thanks for following!

-My current research interests include, but are not limited to, Semantic Communications, Generative AI, Integrated Sensing And Communications, and Metaverse. **If you are interested to collaborate with me or just have a chat**, please feel free to email me (hongyang001@e.ntu.edu.sg)!
+My current research interests include, but are not limited to, Semantic Communications, Resource Allocation, Integrated Sensing And Communications, and Metaverse.
+Now I am working actively on **Generative AI in Intelligent networks**.
+Please refer to this [repository](https://hongyangdu.github.io/posts/3000/01/blog-post-6/) for the latest updates from our group!

+**If you are interested to collaborate with me or just have a chat**, please feel free to email me (hongyang001@e.ntu.edu.sg)!
 I am always happy to discuss with / learn from brilliant minds ^_^!

 ---